feluxe/very-hungry-pi/README.md

 $ pip3.6 install vhpi
 ```

-After that run this command to check if VHPI was isntalled successfully:
+Run this command to check if VHPI was isntalled successfully:

 ```
 $ vhpi --help
 ```
-It should print help text to the terminal.
+It should print the help text to the terminal.

 ### Configure vhpi: